 There is not just one tracing approach.
-For example, one popular approach to tracing separate property that has been commingled in a financial account is a line-item-tracing based on the community-out-first "rule."
-This tracing approach was first used in 1977 in a divorce case in Laredo-a case that wasn't appealed.
-It gained acceptance over a period of years.
-It is now the most frequently-used method of tracing commingle funds.
+One popular approach to tracing separate property that has been commingled in a financial account is a retroactive line-item-tracing based on the community-out-first "rule."
+This tracing approach was first used in 1977 in a divorce case in Laredo, that the author participated in as a young lawyer-a case that wasn't appealed.
+Community-out-first tracing has gained general acceptance in the years since then.
+It is now the most frequently-used method of tracing commingled funds.
 However, there is no case saying that this is the preferred way to trace separate property through commingled financial accounts.
 As noted in Gibson v.
 Gibson, 614 S.W.2d 487, 489 (Tex.
 Civ.
 App.--Tyler 1981, no writ):

 Courts dealing with the tracing of separate property commingled with community funds have required varying degrees of particularity in identifying separate property.
 See 6 St. Mary's L. J. 234 (1974).
 Many Texas cases have been strict in demanding a "dollar for dollar" accounting of separate funds used to purchase an asset, the ownership of which is in dispute. e.g., Schmeltz v.
 Gary, 49 Tex.
 49 (1878); Latham v.
 Allison, supra; West v.
 Austin National Bank, 427 S.W.2d 906 (Tex.
 Civ.
 App.-San Antonio 1968, writ ref'd n.r.e.); Stanley v.
 Stanley, 294 S.W.2d 132 (Tex.
 Civ.
-App.-Amarillo 1956, writ ref'd n.r.e., cert. den'd, 354 U.S. 910, 77 S.Ct.
+App.-Amarillo 1956, writ ref'd n. r. e., cert. den'd, 354 U.S. 910, 77 S.Ct.
 1296, 1 L.Ed.2d 1428).

 Certain other courts have been more lenient in their treatment of the tracing problem.
 The philosophy prompting these decisions was expressed in Farrow v.
 Farrow, 238 S.W.2d 255, 257 (Tex.
 Civ.
-App.-Austin 1951, no writ): "One dollar has the same value as another and under the law there can be no commingling by the mixing of dollars when the number owned by the claimant is known."
+App.--Austin 1951, no writ): "One dollar has the same value as another and under the law there can be no commingling by the mixing of dollars when the number owned by the claimant is known."
 In Sibley v.
 Sibley, 286 S.W.2d 657 (Tex.
 Civ.
-App.-Dallas 1955, writ dism'd), the court allowed appellee to trace her separate property through a series of transactions, including the deposit of the proceeds from a sale of her separate realty into a joint account containing a substantial amount of community funds and separate funds belonging to the other spouse.
+App.--Dallas 1955, writ dism'd), the court allowed appellee to trace her separate property through a series of transactions, including the deposit of the proceeds from a sale of her separate realty into a joint account containing a substantial amount of community funds and separate funds belonging to the other spouse.
 According to Sibley, community funds will be presumed to have been drawn out before separate funds from a joint bank account.